 You gain the following benefits at all times.

-You are permanently and visibly transformed: A kitsune.
-You are considered to be a Sapient, Living being when targeted..
+You are permanently and visibly transformed: Made of fabric, filled with stuffing, stubby limbs, resembles a creature.
+You are considered to be a Sapient, Non-Living being when targeted..

 You are immune to damage from cold.
 If cold is a substantial component of other damage you would take (e.g. falling from a great distance into a vat of liquid nitrogen), that damage is reduced by 2 (in addition to Armor)